vahlers/hsh-cubevis-frontend-public/docs/README.md

 If the filename-pattern changes, the `filePathPattern` property has to be adjusted as well.
 And that's all!
 The new dimension should now appear in the application.

+## Filters

+The filtering is done in steps, to enable the user to retrace his steps and keep a good overview.
+In each step one of currently seven dimensions is chosen and one or more values can be selected.
+To make these selections more comfortable, the user can also select a range of values.
+The logic of the filters is seperated into a managing component (Filters.tsx) with mostly logic and a visual component with mostly ui management (FilterSteps.tsx).

+The FilterSteps maintains a State that each manages one filter, while the Filters component keeps a list over all of the steps and provides the necessary onChange methods.
+The Filters component then parses these observed filters into a FilterParameter and passes it on to its own onChange handler, provided by the App.tsx.
+It is also responsible to only let the users take valid actions, such as limiting him to only n (currently 2) "loose" filters.
+A loose filters is one that selects more than a single value.
+This is limited so that the graphs can visualize the data properly.

 ## Selected visualization techniques

 This section provides a brief overview of why we chose each visualization technique.